Easy Red Velvet Ooey Gooey Butter Cake

 3. Press the mixture evenly into the bottom of the prepared pan.

-4. In the bowl of a stand mixer or in a medium-large bowl with an electric mixer, mix together the remaining 3 eggs, confectioner's sugar, and cream cheese.
+4. In the bowl of a stand mixer or in a medium-large bowl with an electric hand mixer, mix together the remaining 3 eggs, confectioner's sugar, and cream cheese.
 Beat until smooth and creamy.

 6. Bake for 35-40 minutes, until edges are golden brown and the center is still slightly jiggly.